Description

 What materials is the Garmin GT15M-THF housing made of?

-The Garmin GT15M-THF housing is constructed from durable stainless steel.
+The housing of the Garmin GT15M-THF is constructed from durable stainless steel.